ibm-cloud-docs/appid/about.md

 {{site.data.keyword.appid_short_notm}} is a highly available, regional service that runs in multiple zones.
 {: shortdesc}

-In each supported multizone region, every zone has its own {{site.data.keyword.containerlong_notm}} cluster with several worker nodes.
-Each worker node runs several instances of {{site.data.keyword.appid_short_notm}} components.
-Each region is fronted by a global load balancer and a web application firewall.
+{{site.data.keyword.appid_short_notm}} is a highly available, regional service that runs in multiple availability zones.

-Data that is stored in {{site.data.keyword.appid_short_notm}} is encrypted and persisted in a database cluster that is spread across availability zones.
-The data is also backed up in a separate encrypted object storage.
+In each region, a highly available database contains multiple copies of the data.
+The data is backed up on a daily basis.

-Because {{site.data.keyword.appid_short_notm}} is a regional service, it does not provide automated cross-regional failover or cross-regional disaster recovery.
-If a regional disaster occurs, all data might not be available to be recovered.
-However, if the recovery of a location is necessary, the available data can be restored.
-To ensure high availability and disaster recovery, it’s recommended that you create and maintain backup instances in other regions.
-To synchronize a service instance in one region with an instance in a different region, you can use [the APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/){: external}.
+Because {{site.data.keyword.appid_short_notm}} is a regional service, it does not provide automatic cross-regional failover or cross-regional disaster recovery.
+In the event that the recovery of a location is required, any available data is restored.
+To ensure that there is minimal loss of data in a disaster scenario, establish high availability and a recovery plan by creating and maintaining backup instances in multiple regions.
+To synchronize a service instance in one region with an instance in another location, you can use [the APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/){: external}.